geoffwhitehead/challenge-fullstack/README.md

 **Note: JWT's are used for authentication with an expiry of 60s.
 Session / refresh token haven't been implemented so redirection to the login page will occur when trying to update the user grid with an expired token.**

+## API Docs / Swagger

+You can view the swagger docs by navigating to `<baseUrl>/api`.

 ## Running locally

 ### Backend services

 Run `docker-compose up` in the root directory.
 This will host the node server on `localhost:3333` and postgres on `localhost:5432`

+You can also serve the api using nx with `yarn dev api` (docker isnt configured to rebuild on code changes).

 ### Front end